sjg20/u-boot/doc/driver-model/design.rst

 The alias resolves to the same string in this case, but this version is easier to read.

-Device sequence numbers are resolved when a device is probed.
-Before then the sequence number is only a request which may or may not be honoured, depending on what other devices have been probed.
-However the numbering is entirely under the control of the board author so a conflict is generally an error.
+Device sequence numbers are resolved when a device is bound and the number does not change for the life of the device.

+When U-Boot initially binds all its devices, it sets a flag called GD_FLG_DM_NO_SEQ.
+This makes it check the aliases first.
+Then the devices with no alias fill in the gaps.

+For example, if aliases mmc2 and mmc3 are defined but there is a third mmc device with no alias, it will be assigned a sequence number of 0.
+However once the initial setup is complete, the GD_FLG_DM_NO_SEQ flag is cleared and further devices will be assigned numbers after all existing ones for that uclass.
+So in this case calling device_bind() for a fourth mmc device will cause it to get a sequence number of 4, not 1.
+This helps separate the aliases (which are considered officially allocated numbers) from ad-hoc devices.

+Note that changing the sequence number for a device (e.g. in driver) is not permitted.
+If it is felt to be necessary, ask on the mailing list.

 Bus Drivers
 -----------